20 Uses of Peppermint Oil

-Peppermint essential oil has so many uses, it’s no wonder this oil is a staple in many people’s medicine cabinets.
+There are so many Uses of Peppermint Oil, it's no wonder this oil is a staple in many people's medicine cabinets.
 Here are 20 uses of peppermint oil!

 I should note that peppermint essential oil is intense and far more concentrated than other essential oils.
 It is advised not to use on young children unless part of a blend that is heavily diluted.
-Also, I advise that you ONLY use Young Living peppermint oil for ingestion as it is the only essential oil that is 100% pure.
+Also, I advise that you ONLY use an essential oil that is 100% pure.

 The following are the most useful benefits of peppermint oil:

 - When you have the stomach bug and your abdomen hurts, use a few drops along with lemon oil and a bit of carrier oil, maybe 1 tablespoon, and massage on abdomen.
 This helped me when I was convinced I needed to go to the emergency room from stomach pains when I was not feeling well last weekend

 - Massage a few drops on your temples and back of neck to ease travel discomfort and/or nausea.
 This also helps when you have head pressure from a headache.
 I am prone to migraines but if I feel a headache coming on, I can do this and it stops the pain

 - You can ease heartburn by adding a drop or peppermint oil to your tea along with a teaspoon of honey.
 You can also mix 5 drops with a teaspoon of carrier oil (coconut oil, olive oil, etc.) and massage onto your upper abdomen